dipanjanS/hands-on-transfer-learning-with-python/README.md

 # Hands-On Transfer Learning with Python
 ### Implement advanced deep learning and neural network models using Tensorflow and Keras

-With the world moving towards digitalization and automation, as a technologist/programmer it is important to keep oneself updated and learn how to leverage these tools and techniques. [*__"Hands-On Transfer Learning with Python"__*](https://github.com/dipanjanS/hands-on-transfer-learning-with-python#contents), is an attempt to help practitioners get acquainted with and equipped to use these advancements in their respective domains.
+With the world moving towards digitalization and automation, as a techno geek/programmer it is important to keep oneself updated and learn how to leverage these tools and techniques. [*__"Hands-On Transfer Learning with Python"__*](https://github.com/dipanjanS/hands-on-transfer-learning-with-python#contents), is an attempt to help practitioners get acquainted with and equipped to use these advancements in their respective domains.
 This book is structured broadly into three sections:
 + Deep learning foundations
 + Essentials of transfer learning
 + Transfer learning case studies